EmanuelBender/HEX_POD/README.md

   </b></p>

 <p>

-A portable multi-purpose, intelligent, environmental multi-sensor platform.
+<h4 align=center>A portable multi-purpose, intelligent, environmental multi-sensor platform.</h4>

 Technology has advanced significantly, with sensors being ubiquitous  in our devices and gathering a wealth of data.
 One thing we had to learn from Covid, there is a critical aspect of our quality of life that remains relatively neglected in the public sector:  <br>